shizuo-kaji/CubicalRipser_3dim/README.md

 The authors thank Nicholas Byrne for suggesting the convention and providing a test code.

-## Difference with the original version
-- the old (original) version is available at https://github.com/CubicalRipser/CubicalRipser_3dim
-- cleaned up/optimised codes (much less memory footprint, much faster for certain data; sometimes more than 100 times.)
-- Python friendly: see the Jupyter Notebook example found under the demo directory.
-- virtually infinite input size (compared to 510x510x510)
-- cache control
-- option to use the Alexander duality for the highest degree persistent homology
-- output birth/death location

 ## Other software for persistent homology of cubical complexes
 We give a referece to various software for persistent homology of images.